JayantTripathy/asp.net-mvc-interview-questions-and-answers/README.md

 2. ### Explain MVC design pattern?

-MVC design pattern splits an application into three main aspects: Model, View, and Controller **Model** - The Model represents a set of classes that describe the business logic i.e. business model as well as data access operations i.e. data model.
+MVC design pattern splits an application into three main aspects: Model, View, and Controller.

+**Model** - The Model represents a set of classes that describe the business logic i.e. business model as well as data access operations i.e. data model.
 It also defines business rules for data, which means how the data can be changed and manipulated.

 **View** - The View represents the UI components like CSS, jQuery, HTML, etc. It is only responsible for displaying the data that is received from the controller as a result.
 This also transforms the model(s) into UI.

 **Controller** - The Controller is responsible for processing incoming requests.
 It receives input from users via the View, then processes the user's data with the help of the Model and passes the results back to the View.
 Typically, it acts as the coordinator between the View and the Model